laws-africa/slaw/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Changelog

+### 0.7.2

+* add --section-number-position argument to slaw command

+### 0.7.1

+* major changes to grammar to permit chapters, parts, sections etc. in schedules